 More Albums with Key Tracks for Critical Listening

-This is a recording that I credit with making me a better audiophile.
+This is a recording that I credit with taking me to the next level of sound.
 When I first heard a killer Hot Stamper pressing played back through the EAR 324P phono stage at a friend’s house, I immediately called the distributor and ordered one.
-Compared to the 834P I had been using, the 324P simply took the recording to a level I had no idea existed.
+That was a Saturday.
+It arrived on the following Tuesday.

-Once I had reached that level, I set about using the album for tweaking and testing, and learned a lot doing it.
-Along with a substantial number of other records I have come across in my forty plus years as a hobbyist and audiophile record dealer, Little Queen is one that has surely helped me to become a better listener.
+Once I had reached that higher level of playback, I set about using the album for tweaking and testing, and learned a lot doing it.
+Along with a substantial number of other records I have come across in my forty plus years as a hobbyist and audiophile record dealer, Little Queen is one that has done a great deal to help me become a more critical listener.

 One of the little tricks I used toward the end of my marathon Little Queen tweaking session from many years ago (which lasted more than six hours one Saturday evening, leaving me euphoric but exhausted) was to listen to the ending of Barracuda.
 Some of the big guitar chords at the end of the song are louder than others, and the more the differences in level among them can be heard, the better the stereo and the room must be at exposing these micro-dynamic changes.

 You can’t make the guitarist play some of the notes at the end louder than others, you can only reveal the fact that he indeed must have.
 This is what is meant by Hi-Fidelity, the higher the better.

 This is as good as it gets for Heart.
 They really rock on this track — the sound of the drums and the guitars are perfection.
 This may sound heretical, but I would put Love Alive right up there with some of my favorite Led Zeppelin tunes.
 It ROCKS.
 The band is on fire; give them their due.
 The rhythm section on the early Heart albums is Top Notch and then some.
 Maybe not Bonham and Jones Quality but pretty darn good in their own right.